HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 ```

 #### Calculating 'BACKSCAL' for new XRISM-Xtend spectra

+Spectral data products generated for high-energy missions typically contain a
+measurement of their extraction region area.
+This is in order to scale source and
+background spectra properly when

 Our calculation of 'BACKSCAL' doesn't only benefit our spectra analyses, as when we
 demonstrate the creation of light curves later in this notebook, we can also use